MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/sem.md

   <figcaption> Loading a solid sample</figcaption>
 </figure>

-* Materials
-	* compatible materials
-		* Powders
+<a name="unloading"></a>
+#### Sample unloading:

+* Open the sample compartment
-		* Solids
+* Remove sample(s)
+* _Phenom XL:_ return sample stage to sample compartment, close door
-	* sample prep
+* _Phenom Pure:_ close door, place sample stage in drawer

-	* safety/handling related info
+<a name="failures"></a>

-* Common failure modes
+### Common failure modes:

 * If you can't get the instrument to transition to SEM imaging, take your sample out and put it back in.
 * Before navigating away from an EDS make sure that it isn’t active or else the instrument might lock itself in place.
 To resolve the issue, go back to the EDS, start it again, and turn it off.

-	* If you have a brittle sample, you may have to use a low voltage and beam intensity to prevent damage.

-* Manufacturer manuals
+* Sensitive sample may experience [degredation]](https://www.thermofisher.com/us/en/home/materials-science/learning-center/applications/sample-degradation-scanning-electron-microscope-sem.html), often in the form of cracks on the surface, or the sample may appear to be melting or boiling.
+Lowering acceleration voltage, beam intensity, and magnification will all help slow the rate of degredation.

+<a name="manuals"></a>
+### Manufacturer's manuals:

 * software manual
 * hardware manual

-* Links
+<a name="links"></a>
+### Links:

 * good video tutorials, etc.

-* Exercises
+<a name="exercise"></a>
+### Exercises:

 * intro for anyone - eg honey bee on optical
 * beginner exercise for course 3 subjects - identify and measure types of grain in metal sample,
 * advanced exercise - deconvolution of compound sample from spectrometer, etc.